mangr3n/semiurgics/docs/dev/models/austrian_economics.md

 -- The function 'change' is stable and constant across time:
 -- For all t, change is the same function; only its input arguments (WorldState, Logos) vary.

+-- Assumption 6: The human being has a capacity to model some portion of reality -- such that they can perceive the world as having a specific set of conditions.

+-- Feature space representing aspects of reality type Feature = String  -- Simplified for now; could be expanded type FeatureSpace = [Feature]

+type Percept = FeatureSpace  -- A percept is a collection of features extracted from sensory input

+-- Perception function: extracts features from the world state to form a percept perceive :: Human -> Time -> WorldState -> Percept perceive h t w = filter (isKnownTo h t) (featureExtract w) where
+    isKnownTo h' t' f = f `elem` knowledge h' t'

+-- Belief-consistent world states: returns all world states consistent with a given percept consistentWorlds :: Percept -> [WorldState] consistentWorlds percept = filter (\w -> all (\f -> f `elem` featureExtract w) percept) allPossibleWorlds

+-- Mental model: represents a human's belief about possible world states based on perception type MentalModel = Human -> Time -> [WorldState]

+-- A human's mental model is the set of world states consistent with their current percept mentalModel :: Human -> Time -> WorldState -> [WorldState] mentalModel h t w = consistentWorlds (perceive h t w)

+-- Feature extraction function: extracts relevant features from a world state featureExtract :: WorldState -> FeatureSpace featureExtract = undefined  -- Implementation depends on specific features

+-- Knowledge function: represents what features a human has knowledge of knowledge :: Human -> Time -> FeatureSpace knowledge = undefined  -- Implementation depends on human's knowledge

+-- Partial knowledge constraint: humans can only distinguish world states based on known features constrainByKnowledge :: Knowledge -> Human -> Time -> WorldState -> WorldState -> Bool constrainByKnowledge knowledge h t w1 w2 =
+    let knownFeatures = knowledge h t
+        f1 = filter (`elem` knownFeatures) (featureExtract w1)
+        f2 = filter (`elem` knownFeatures) (featureExtract w2)
+    in f1 == f2  -- w1 and w2 are indistinguishable to h at time t if their known features match

 -- Free Will and Novelty:
 -- Free will suggests that Human will is part of WorldState, and is a source of novelty.
 -- From the outside view, this novelty is simply part of Reality, folded into Logos.